 Similarly, Apache Storm, Hortonworks DataFlow and Spring Cloud Data Flow’s predecessor, Spring XD, use a dedicated application execution cluster, unique to each product, that determines where your code should execute on the cluster and perform health checks to ensure that long lived applications are restarted if they fail.
 Often, framework specific interfaces are required to be used in order to correctly “plug in” to the cluster’s execution framework.

 As we discovered during the evolution of Spring XD, the rise of multiple container frameworks in 2015 made creating our own runtime a duplication of efforts.
-There is no reason to build your own resource management mechanics, when there’s multiple runtime platforms that offer this functionality already.
+There is no reason to build your own resource management mechanics, when there are multiple runtime platforms that offer this functionality already.
 Taking these considerations into account is what made us shift to the current architecture where we delegate the execution to popular runtimes, runtimes that you may already be using for other purposes.
 This is an advantage in that it reduces the cognitive distance for creating and managing data centric applications as many of the same skills used for deploying other end-user/web applications are applicable.